ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 Note that we are calling the same `exitPosition` function as we did in our exit rule.
 A stop loss is just another way of exiting a position.

-Note that using a stop loss is considered by some traders to erode profit potential for a strategy.
+Using a stop loss is considered by some traders to erode profit potential for a strategy.
 So why do I like to use this rule?
 I like to use this rule in real trading as I feel it protects me against the heaviest losses.
-It buys me some piece of mind.
+It buys me some peace of mind.
 In real trading I have a stop loss rule automatically applied by my broker and this means I can go on holiday and know that my investments are protected.

-In this example I've included the stop loss right from the start, but normally you might consider this as an incremental addition to the strategy, testing before and after adding it - normally you'd probably like to know how much of difference the stop loss makes to understand if it is worthwhile.
+In this example, I've included the stop loss right from the start, but normally you might consider this as an incremental addition to the strategy, testing before and after adding it - normally you'd probably like to know how much of difference the stop loss makes to understand if it is worthwhile.

 ### Simulation loop